vcavallo/ansible-common/README.md

+This setup is designed for Ubuntu 16.06 only for now.

 other stuff to do:

+- use the included example `Vagrantfile` if you want the IPs to line up and stuff
 - check out `vagrant ssh-config` to get the path to the `IdentityFile` vagrant is using, if you're not using your own key.
 - if moving your boxes to a USB, follow steps [like this](https://emptysqua.re/blog/moving-virtualbox-and-vagrant-to-an-external-drive/)
     - change VirtualBox preferences to reflect the move as well preferences > general > default machine folder